Queensland Startup Events and Activities Fund guidelines

 - networking activities

 Eligible costs can include:

 - venue hire

 - fees for external speakers and consultants.

 What won't be funded

-- Any self-promoting activites such as design or production of self-promoting advertising, marketing materials, capital expenditure, etc.
+- Any self-promoting activities such as design or production of self-promoting advertising, marketing materials, capital expenditure, etc.

 - Staff salaries.